Food business registration

 How to register

-The registration form must be sent to the Environmental Health Commercial Team.
+The registration form must be done online.
 If you use premises in more than one local authority area, you must register with each authority separately.

 You will be contacted in writing on receipt of the application form.